Sale and Assignment of LLC Membership Interests

 A “Consent of Non-Member Spouses” should be appended if applicable.
 Exhibits to the assignment (pertaining to company assets and liabilities, for instance) may also be needed.

-Representations and Warranties (“Reps and Warranties”)
+Representations and Warranties

-The assignor’s goal is to minimize ongoing liability by transferring the membership interest “as is” to the maximum extent by including only a minimum number of reps and warranties.
+The assignor-seller’s goal is to minimize post-closing liability by transferring the membership interest “as is” to the maximum extent by including only a minimum number of reps and warranties.
 It should be noted that inclusion of the above-mentioned core items does not impair the ability of an assignor to assign an interest “as is.”
 For this reason, it is always somewhat suspicious when an assignor refuses to give any reps or warranties at all.

 Assignments Made “As Is”